manastarla/sgpdes/README.md

 ## Contribution

-If you wish to contribute to the development of `spgdeslib`, follow these steps:
+If you wish to contribute to the development of `spgdes`, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.